-John Bonacic represents Sullivan County, ten towns and two cities in Orange County, six towns in Ulster County, and five towns in Delaware County.
+John Bonacic represents Sullivan County, ten towns and two cities in Orange County, six towns in Ulster County, and six towns in Delaware County.
 He was born in New York City and grew up in the Hell's Kitchen area of Manhattan.
 He went to Iona College on an academic and basketball scholarship.
 He was the recipient of Iona's Economics Medal for his undergraduate work and graduated Magna Cum Laude.
 After college, he worked for Orange and Rockland Utilities, while attending Fordham Law School at night.

 Upon graduation from Fordham, John and his family moved to Orange County where he served as an Assistant District Attorney and on the Town of Mount Hope Planning Board.
 He later served in the Orange County Legislature (1973 - 1989), where he was Majority Leader and Chairman.
 He served in the NYS Assembly from 1990 - 1998, and was elected to the State Senate in 1998.

 In the Senate, Senator Bonacic has championed causes relating to healthcare, property tax relief, and housing.
 He has negotiated agreements which kept two rural hospitals in his Senate District open - Ellenville and Margaretville; and also negotiated the re-opening of the hospital in Sidney, now known as Tri-Town Regional Hospital.
 He also led the effort to affiliate Catskill Regional Medical Center with the Orange Regional Medical Center, and created a public-private partnership to make substantial improvements to Catskill Regional Medical Center’s emergency room services.
 He was the original Senate sponsor of the Women's Health and Wellness Act, leading a four year effort within the Senate to pass this comprehensive healthcare legislation.
 The legislation was reported on by the NY Times, Times Union, Times Herald Record, and The Daily Star, and featured nationally on NBC Nightly News.